Search for flavour-changing neutral-current interactions of a top quark and a gluon in $pp$ collisions at $\sqrt{s}=13$

 The first network was trained only with events from the $cgt$ process and was thus optimised for events featuring a sea quark or antiquark in the initial state.
 The discriminant obtained from this network is defined to be $D_1$.
 The second NN was trained with events from top-quark production via the $ugt$ process as signal, excluding the charge-conjugate process of top-antiquark production.
 The corresponding discriminant is called $D_2$.
 The discriminant $D_1$ is used in a search for the $cgt$ process.
 The second analysis searches for the $ugt$ process and makes use of both discriminants, $D_1$ and $D_2$.
 In this case, two SRs were defined based on $\sgn q(\ell)$.
 The discriminant $D_1$ was used in the $\ell^-$ channel targeting top-antiquark production ($\ubar+g\rightarrow \tbar$).
 The discriminant $D_2$ was computed in the $\ell^+$ channel, aimed at the search for direct top-quark production ($u+g\rightarrow t$).

 The NNs were implemented using the NeuroBayes package~\cite{feindt-2004,Feindt:2006pm}, which combines a three-layer feed-forward NN with a complex and robust preprocessing of the input variables before they are presented to the NN.
-The training of the NNs was based on generated signal and background events and used back-propagation.
+The training of the NNs was based on generated signal and background events and used back-propagation to determine the weights of connections among nodes.
 As a non-linear activation function, NeuroBayes uses the symmetric sigmoid function

 which maps the interval $(-\infty, +\infty\,)$ to the interval $(-1,+1\,)$.
 In the region close to zero, the sigmoid function has a linear response.
 The $D_1$ and $D_2$ discriminants were obtained by linearly scaling the outputs of the corresponding NNs to the interval $(0,1)$.